ines/course-starter-python/docs/index.md

         ├── img_n.jpg
         └── video_n.mp4
 ```
-The required images are all specified in Ine's documentation in her [`README.md` here](https://github.com/UBC-MDS/course-starter-python#static-assets).
+The required images are all specified in Ines' documentation in her [`README.md` here](https://github.com/UBC-MDS/course-starter-python#static-assets).

 #### Enbedding Video and Audio in Slides